Physical Education

 Intramural Activities

-During after-school intramural activities, those students not engaged in other sports activities participate in an organized series of rotational activities that can include swimming, hiking, dodge ball, or other designated and supervised physical activities.
+During after school intramural activities those students not engaged on other sports activities participate in an organized series of rotational activities that can include, swimming, hiking, dodge ball, or other designated and supervised physical activities.